University update: leaving it, returning to it and how things are now

 The workload is still ridiculous and most of the time, I still have no clue what I’m (supposed to be) doing or why.
 I often still feel very miserable and have no time and/or energy to do much else than study and sleep.
-I still regularly have dreams in which I dramatically quit, then blow up the PC Hoofthuis, cheered on by everybody who also hates their studies and/or has eyes in their head (read: ugly building is ugly).
+I still regularly have dreams in which I dramatically quit, then blow up the PC Hoofthuis, cheered on by everybody who also hates their studies and/or has eyes (read: ugly building is ugly).

 In contrast to last year however, I do get work done.
 Shittily probably, but done.
 I only cry about 3 times a week and I haven’t cried in class yet.
 I actually like my classes and I don’t feel like violently choke slamming everybody all the time.
 Just some people sometimes.
 So yeah, no magical change and/or happy ending here.
 And now back to reading I go. *goes back to reading*